rocky-jaiswal/my_blogs/source/2015-01-25-adding_labels_with_adwords_api.html.markdown

 date: 25/01/2015
 ---

-The Adwords API is a beast, although it is very well [documented](https://developers.google.com/adwords/api/) it can take a while to wrap your head around it.
+The Adwords API is a beast, although it is well [documented](https://developers.google.com/adwords/api/) it can take a while to wrap your head around it.
 Release v201406 of the API added support to manage Labels, this was further improved in v201409.
-Labels are a great tool to add metadata to Adwords Keywords.
-Labels can help in organizing, filtering and performing bulk actions on the the Adwords interface.
+Labels are a great tool to add metadata to Adwords Keywords, they can help in organizing, filtering and performing bulk actions on the the Adwords interface.

-We here at [crealytics](http://www.crealytics.com/en/home.html) use [camato](www.camato.de/en) to manage large Adwords accounts and use Labels effectively to manage data.
-This blog post provides some guidance to add Labels to Keywords programmatically with Ruby, since this feature of the API is thinly documented I believe this post might help some of you developers out there.
+We here at [crealytics](http://www.crealytics.com/en/home.html) use [camato](www.camato.de/en) to manage large Adwords accounts and use Labels to effectively manage data.
+This blog post provides some guidance to add Labels to Keywords programmatically with Ruby, since this feature of the API is thinly documented I believe this post might help some developers out there.

 On a web browser this might look something like this -